What to Avoid During a Home Purchase

 Many new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller accepts their offer and the lender approves the loan.
 There still remain a few major hurdles to jump before your loan closes.
 Below you'll find a list of actions to avoid during this critical time of your home purchase.

-Don't overspend on big-ticket items Although you may be listing ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
-You will also want to stay away from vacations and vehicle purchases until the closing of your loan.
+Don't make expensive purchases.
+Although you will be dreaming of ways to turn your new house into a castle, avoid big ticket purchases like appliances, electronics, or furniture.
+You will also want to avoid vacations and vehicle purchases until the closing of your loan.
 Financing new furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
 Using cash to purchase big items can also create a problem: most lending institutions look at your available cash when approving your application.

-Don't switch your accounts to a new bank or move around your money.
-Bank statements from the last few months for all of your accounts (savings, checking, money market, and other assets) will be analyzed as the lender makes decisions regarding your mortgage application.
-The lending institution will need to see a consistent rise and fall of your funds over the pay period, in order to rule out fraud.
-Even for innocent reasons, transferring money or switching banks may make it difficult for your lending institution to confirm your bank history.
+Don't take your accounts to a new bank or move around your cash.
+Bank statements from the last two or three months for accounts in your name (checking, savings, money market, and others) will likely be analyzed as the lender makes decisions regarding your approval.
+Your lending institution is looking for a steady flow of your funds over the month, in order to avoid fraud.
+Switching banks or transferring finances elsewhere - for whatever purpose - might hinder the review of your accounts.

 Abundance Home Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call at (512) 335-7800.
+Give us a call: (512) 335-7800.